 - a) Location: The Adult Retirement Community Overlay District is an overlay zoning district that shall be superimposed on the Agricultural and Residential I District and/or Agriculture and Residential II District of the Town of Medway.
 The Adult Retirement Community Overlay District shall be considered superimposed on all the lands of these underlying Districts existing at the time that any land in any said underlying district is also included in the Adult Retirement Community Overlay District.
-The rezoning of any or all of the land included in the Adult Retirement Community Overlay District from one underlying zoning district classification to another shall not affect its inclusion in the Adult Retirement Community Overlay District, unless said land is specifically removed from the said Adult Retirement Community Overlay District. - b) ARCPUDs will be authorized only by Special Adult Retirement Community Overlay District permit (hereinafter referred to as "Special ARCPUD Permit") granted by the Planning Board (hereinafter referred to as "the Board").
+The rezoning of any or all of the land included in the Adult Retirement Community Overlay District from one underlying zoning district classification to another shall not affect its inclusion in the Adult Retirement Community Overlay District. - b) ARCPUDs will be authorized only by Special Adult Retirement Community Overlay District permit (hereinafter referred to as "Special ARCPUD Permit") granted by the Planning and Economic Development Board (hereinafter referred to as "the Board").